rust-lang/rust-by-example/src/primitives/array.md

 # Arrays and Slices

 An array is a collection of objects of the same type `T`, stored in contiguous memory.
-Arrays are created using brackets `[]`, and their size, which is known at compile time, is part of their type signature `[T; size]`.
+Arrays are created using brackets `[]`, and their length, which is known at compile time, is part of their type signature `[T; length]`.

-Slices are similar to arrays, but their size is not known at compile time.
+Slices are similar to arrays, but their length is not known at compile time.
 Instead, a slice is a two-word object, the first word is a pointer to the data, and the second word is the length of the slice.
 The word size is the same as usize, determined by the processor architecture eg 64 bits on an x86-64.